jimhigson/oboe.js-dissertation/main/main.md

 These frameworks do not interoperate at all with REST.
 Because the resources they serve never complete they may not be read by a standard REST client.
-Unlike REST they also are not amenable to standard http mechanisms such as caching.
+Unlike REST they also are not amenable to standard HTTP mechanisms such as caching.
 A server which writes to an esoteric format requiring a specific, known, specialised client also feels quite anti-REST, especially when we consider that the format design reflects